flamontano/manu_birds/README.md

-Repository of R code to replicate results from Dimensions of passerine biodiversity along an elevational gradient: a nexus for historical biogeography and contemporary ecology.
-Burgio et al.
+Repository of R code to replicate results from: Historical biogeography and current ecology influence Andean bird communities along an elevational gradient Burgio et al.